 The more traffic your site receives, the more people see your artwork.

 Every new person who lands on your site increases the odds of landing a sale, whether it is an original painting or a giclee print.

-Writing art tutorial posts is an excellent way for artists to build a following and reach a new audience and build their indie business.
+Writing art tutorial posts is an excellent way for artists to build a following, reach a new audience, and build their indie business.

 You are an expert in your field, and people want to learn what you know.

-Writing art tutorials will build name recognition and brand authority, an in this post, we will share some tips on how to write tutorials that artists will love to watch.
+Writing art tutorials will build name recognition and brand authority, and in this post, we will share some tips on how to write tutorials that artists will love to watch.